mindlesstux/teamplayfirst.com/chat.md

 Join us via [Matrix](https://matrix.org/){:target="_blank"} at [#chat-space:teamplayfirst.com](https://matrix.to/#/#chat-space:teamplayfirst.com){:target="_blank"}

 # Coming Soon
 A mumble server will return in the near future for voice chat.
+Also looking into bridging a XMPP/Jabber chatroom to the Matrix Chat (and thus to Discord)